WHAT TO SEE IN SHIRAKAWA-GO? HOW TO GET TO SHIRAKAWA-GO? IS SHIRAKAWA-GO WORTH VISITING? WHEN IS THE BEST TIME TO VISIT SHIRAKAWA-GO?

 5. Visit Myozenji temple

-It was build almost similarly to the traditional gassho houses of the town.
-The temple also has a bell tower / torii gate of the same design.
+It was built almost similarly to the traditional gassho houses of the town.
+The temple also has a bell tower/torii gate of the same design.

 Location: here